Gankra/thesis/thesis.md

 interesting.
 The most interesting omission is the ability to manually free memory, which is the omission that all garbage collected languages effectively make.
-Some less popular examples include always-nullable pointers (Haskell, Swift, Rust), parallelism (JavaScript), and side-effects (pure functional programming).
+Some less popular examples include always-nullable pointers (Haskell, Swift, Rust), concurrency (JavaScript), and side-effects (pure functional programming).

 Static analysis consists of verifying a program has certain properties at compile-time.
 Static typing is the most well-accepted of these practices,